An analogue of Vosper's Theorem for Extension Fields: Introduction

-We shall see that the conclusion of Theorem~\ref{thm:main} continues to hold if $L$ is replaced by an infinite-dimensional extension of the finite field $F$ containing no algebraic extension of $F$ besides $F$.
+We shall see that the conclusion of Theorem~\ref{thm:main} continues to hold if $L$ is replaced by an infinite-dimensional extension of the finite field $F$ containing no algebraic extension of~$F$ besides $F$.
 This last result will be seen to result from Theorem~\ref{thm:main} through a valuation argument, and can also be derived by the same methodology that leads to Theorem~\ref{thm:main}.

-The question naturally arises whether the conclusion of Theorem~\ref{thm:main} holds for {\em any} extension $L/F$ with no finite intermediate extensions, not just when $F$ is a finite field.
-The answer turns out to be negative, and we shall give a counter-example for some infinite extension $L/F$, and also for a finite extension.
-We shall obtain some partial results in the case of arbitrary fields $F$, but the complete picture remains very much unclear.
-In particular, crucial to our method in the finite extension case is the hypothesis that the extension is separable.
+The question naturally arises whether the conclusion of Theorem~\ref{thm:main} holds for {\em any} extension~$L/F$ that does not contain proper algebraic extensions of $F$, not just when $F$ is a finite field.
+The answer turns out to be negative, and we shall give a counter-example for some infinite extension~$L/F$, and also for a finite extension.
+Our general strategy does not require the base field to be finite, and we shall obtain some partial results in the case of arbitrary fields~$F$, but the complete picture remains unclear.

 The proof of Theorem~\ref{thm:main} will import ideas from additive combinatorics, and also use results on quadratic forms and what has become known as the linear programming method in the theory of error-correcting codes.
 Since the route to Theorem~\ref{thm:main} is fairly long and devious we give an overview.